Skip to Content

 Description

 Automated cross-platform binary builds triggered by git tags.
-Produces archives with checksums.
+Produces archives, checksums, and a detached GPG signature for the checksum file.

 Best for